AsheraCordova/Core/README.md

 ### Viewoverlay
 Name                	| Description
 -------------       	| -------------
-anchorRef 		| The view ref for which the ViewOvelay needs to be attached. drawable		|
-boundsConverter 	|
-boundsType 		|
-drawableHeight 	 	|
-drawableWidth 	 	|
-offsetHorizontal 	|
-offsetVertical		|
+anchorRef 		| View ref for which the ViewOverlay needs to be attached. drawable		| Drawable which needs to be used as ViewOverlay. drawableHeight 	 	| Drawable height e.g. 10dp, 50%w (50% of the anchor view ref width), 50%h (50% of the anchor view ref height) drawableWidth 	 	| Drawable width e.g. 10dp, 50%w (50% of the anchor view ref width), 50%h (50% of the anchor view ref height) boundsType 		| Can be one of these: center, top_left, top_right, bottom_right, bottom_left offsetHorizontal 	| Horizontal Offset from the bounds calculated using the bounds type. e.g. 10dp offsetVertical		| Vertical Offset from the bounds calculated using the bounds type. e.g. 10dp boundsConverter 	| Custom converter which extends OverlayBoundsConverter.
+If custom logic is required,